dantol29/philosophers/README.md

 philosopher dies
 ```
 ## Error handling and testing
-1. Use valgrind to avoid memory leaks.
+1. Use valgrind to check for memory leaks.

-2. Use helgrind to remove possible data races, destroy only unlocked mutexes and unlock only locked mutexes.
+2. Use helgrind to check for possible data races, destroyed locked mutexes and so on.

 3. Simple parsing(INT MAX, non-numeric,  more or less arguments)
 ## Main structure